AlexBHarley/deepstream.io-website/src/tutorials/integrations/db-elasticsearch/readme.md

+---
+title: ElasticSearch DataBase Connector
+description: Learn how to use ElasticSearch with deepstream
+---

 #### What is ElasticSearch
 [ElasticSearch](https://www.elastic.co/products/elasticsearch) is a standalone search engine that let's you add powerful full-text search capabilities to your application.
 You might be thinking right now: __what's wrong with a bit of MySQL and `WHERE content like %word%`?__...well, ElasticSearch is an entirely different league.
 It offers word stemming (search "fisher" also searches fish, fishing etc.), synonyms and related words ( "UK" also searches for United Kingdom, Great Britain etc.) and a number of other crucial concepts for proper search capabilities.
 You can run ElasticSearch yourself as a single server or a cluster or use it as a service, e.g. via [AWS ElasticSearch](https://aws.amazon.com/elasticsearch-service/).